altherlex/firekamp/README.md

 * [Customize controls (only paid version)](https://docs.avohq.io/3.0/customizable-controls.html)
 Remove edit, delete and create.

+* Write tests as the code evolves on itself.

 ---
 This project was created listening to Paul Simon and Susan Tedeschi the whole time.